microsoft/WhatTheHack/015-Serverless/README.md

 And don't forget there are coaches around you, just raise your hand at any time!

-- Estimated duration is 12 hours depending on student skill level

 ## Learning Objectives

 In this hack, you will be solving the business problem of event driven scale for the Tollbooth Application.